sofoq/SQL_Customer_and_Product_Insights/README.md

 - Product category performance analysis
 - Visualizations (if applicable) showing trends in product sales, pricing, and revenue

-Please see the `Products_Report.sql` for all SQL queries used in this analysis.
+Please see the - [Product Report SQL](./PRODUCTS%20REPORT/Products%20Report.sql) for all SQL queries used in this analysis.